observability-as-code-sandbox/appdynamics-terraform-cluster-monitoring/README.md

 # Using Terraform Provision AWS EKS Cluster (optional) & Deploy Cluster Agent Monitoring

-This is a Lab containing an example on how to use Helm charts to deploy Cluster Agent with Terraform.
+This Lab is containing an example on how to use Helm charts to deploy Cluster Agent with Terraform.

 It is based on the HashiCorp [Provision an EKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster) tutorial containing Terraform configuration files to provision AWS EKS cluster, that then we connect to and deploy Cluster Agent resources using Terraform Helm provider.

 > IMPORTANT: Resources created not part of the Free tier.
-Always destroy create resources when you complete working with the lab, and do not forget to set Billing alerts on your account.
+Always destroy created resources when you complete working with the lab, and do not forget to set Billing alerts on your account.
 Approximate charges: $0.0464/hr, but can accumulate if left unattended.

 ### Prerequisites